Elections in the United Kingdom: Scottish Parliament elections

-Scottish Parliament elections occur every four years to elect the Members of the Scottish Parliament (MSPs).
+Scottish Parliament elections for Members of the Scottish Parliament (MSPs) occurred every four years until 2020, when the parliament transitioned to a five-year election cycle.
 The first election to the unicameral Scottish Parliament that was created by the Scotland Act 1998, was held in 1999.
 Elections to the Scottish Parliament are by the Additional Member System, which is a hybrid of single member plurality and party list.